Skip to main content

 Andrew Estrada Phuong is an Assistant Professor in the Department of Education Studies at the University of California, San Diego.
 He earned a Master's degree from Harvard University and a Ph.D. from UC Berkeley.

-Previously at UC Berkeley, he taught STEM pedagogy courses and worked as a core instructor and co-manager for the award-winning Equity-Oriented Advising and Coaching Program.
-His work with campus-wide programs and pedagogy courses, informed by his research, has been recognized by multiple awards including the Teaching Effectiveness Award (2021), the Outstanding Peer Advisor, Mentor, Counselor, or Ambassador Award (2021), the Service to the Advising and Student Services Community Award (2022), and the 2023 Chancellor’s Outstanding Staff Team Award.
+Prior to UC San Diego, he taught pedagogy courses and led campus-wide professional development programs at UC Berkeley.
+This work, informed by his research, has been recognized by multiple awards including the Teaching Effectiveness Award (2021), the Outstanding Peer Advisor, Mentor, Counselor, or Ambassador Award (2021), the Service to the Advising and Student Services Community Award (2022), the 2023 Chancellor’s Outstanding Staff Team Award, and the Advising Innovation Award (2024) at UC Berkeley.

-Committed to organizational transformation, he leverages multilevel modeling and qualitative research to explain how instructor professional development innovations increase the adoption of inclusive and anti-racist practices.
-In over a dozen college STEM courses in disciplines such as Computer Science, Data Science, Mathematics, and Statistics, his research has demonstrated that adaptive equity-oriented professional development enhances instructors' inclusive teaching competencies and their students’ success at scale.
+Dr. Phuong’s research spans multiple disciplines including STEM (e.g., Computer Science, Data Science, Mathematics, Statistics), the Humanities, and the Social Sciences.
+Committed to organizational transformation, he leverages multilevel modeling and qualitative research to explain how professional development innovations increase the adoption of evidence-based practices.
+In over a dozen college STEM courses, his research has demonstrated that adaptive professional development can enhance teaching effectiveness, which positively impacts students’ success at scale.

 For fun, Phuong embarks on food excursions, travel, and raps with a T. Rex he built!